AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_uikit_android.md

 Instant messaging connects people wherever they are and allows them to communicate with others in real time.
-The Agora Chat UIKit enables you to embed real-time messaging in any app, on any device, anywhere.
+With built-in user interfaces (UI) for the conversation list and contact list, the Agora Chat UIKit enables you to embed real-time messaging into your app without requiring extra effort on the UI.

 This page shows a sample code to add peer-to-peer messaging into your app by using the Agora Chat UIKit for Android.

 ## Understand the tech

-The following figure shows the workflow of how clients send and receive peer-to-peer messages.
+The following figure shows the workflow of how clients send and receive peer-to-peer messages:

 ![](https://web-cdn.agora.io/docs-files/1643335864426)

-As shown in the figure, the workflow of peer-to-peer messaging is as follows:

 1. Clients retrieve a token from your app server.
 2. Client A and Client B log in to Agora Chat.